ML-KULeuven/klay/README.md

 python main.py
 ```

-I only tested with Python 3.12 on ARM Mac, but other platforms should work as well.
+I only tested on Linux and Mac (ARM), but other platforms should work as well.